eabboa/SOC-Analysis-Lab/Home-Labs/Sentinel_Native_Autonomous_Triage_Agent.md

 ## Mandatory Human-in-the-Loop Enforcement

 Every incident passes through the HITL gate.
-There are no autonomous closure shortcuts.

 1. The graph compiles with `interrupt_after=["writeback"]`.
 After the triage comment is posted to Sentinel, execution **suspends**.
 2. The analyst reviews the verdict, MITRE analysis, enrichment results, and recommended actions in the console.